miroppb/PrintAndScan4Ukraine/CHANGE.md

 v.
 1.5.6.7

-- When editing pacakge IDs and scanning new, prompt when adding a new and not while searching
+- When editing package IDs and scanning new, prompt when adding a new and not while searching
+- When editing package IDs, checks format, and prompts if not in correct format

 v.
 1.5.6.6